Cloudxtreme/legend-of-the-javascript-dragon/README.md

-# Legend-of-the-JavaScript-Dragon
+# Legend of the JavaScript Dragon
-Browser game in React based on the game found on lotgd.net.
+Browser game in React based on the Legend of the Green Dragon gameg.

 ## Overview